georgevdd/blender-eclipse/README.md

    Standard output from Blender should appear in the Eclipse console view.
 You should see a small amount of logging from Eclipse Connector.
-3. Within Blender, when you choose "Run Script" within Blender, control will break into the Eclipse debugger when any breakpoint is hit.
+3. Within Blender, when you choose "Run Script", control will break into the Eclipse debugger when any breakpoint is hit.
 You can now step through your script within the debugger.
 When you choose Resume (F8) within Eclipse, control returns to Blender.